Description of a stochastic system by a nonadapted stochastic process: Introduction

-Incomplete stochastic bridges provide an example of systems for which a non-adapted description can cure most difficulties generated by low probability final conditions.
+Incomplete stochastic bridges provide an example of systems for which a nonadapted description can cure most difficulties generated by low probability final conditions.
 What we want to explore is the possibility of a description, which, in the limit of vanishing interaction between components of the system with opposite conditioning, becomes forward for the part of the system conditioned in the past and backward for the part conditioned in the future.
-For finite interaction, the description of the two components will not be purely forward or backward, and the system response to external stimuli will not have well-defined causality properties; what is lost because of the lack of a physical causal framework, however, is gained with the fact that low probability final conditions can be treated perturbatively around a backward description of the dynamics, which by construction does not require sampling.
+For finite interaction, the description of the two components will not be purely forward or backward, and the system response to external stimuli will not have well-defined causality properties; what is lost because of the lack of a physical causal framework, however, is gained witha low probability final conditions being treated perturbatively around a backward description of the dynamics, which by construction does not require sampling.
 We shall speak in this case, of a mixed backward-forward description of the dynamics (concisely, a mixed description), to be opposed to the standard forward description afforded by Eq. (\ref{Langevin}), and to its time-reversed backward version.

-We are going to limit our analysis to conservative (reversible) systems.
-The simplest example is that of two bodies exchanging heat with one another and with a thermostat, a process that has attracted in recent year the attention of researchers interested in fluctuation theorems \cite{jarzynski04,ciliberto13}, and calorimetric experiments in mesoscopic systems \cite{averin10,golubev15}.
+We are going to limit our analysis to reversible systems.
+The simplest example is that of two bodies exchanging heat with one another and with a thermostat, a process that in recent years has attracted the attention of researchers interested in fluctuation theorems \cite{jarzynski04,ciliberto13}, and calorimetric experiments in mesoscopic systems \cite{averin10,golubev15}.

-It is interesting to note that in a mixed description the two bodies will see the heat flowing, relative to their own time, from one to the other with an identical sign, i.e. simultaneously in or out from both.
+It is interesting to note that in a mixed description, the two bodies will see the heat flowing, relative to their own time, from one to the other with an identical sign, i.e., simultaneously in or out from both.
 Such a condition could not be accommodated by a change of sign of a relaxation coefficient, as in the shift from Eq. (\ref{Langevin}) to its time-reversed version; a non-trivial redefinition of the concept of heat exchange is required.